 L Catterton, a consumer-focused private equity firm, is in advanced talks to acquire Ilegal Mezcal, a producer of a handcrafted Mexican spirit that uses roasted Agave Espadin, Bloomberg reported.

 The mezcal maker, which counts VMG Partners and Bacardi among its backers, would be valued at less than $200m in a transaction.
 L Catterton is making the investment through its Latin America fund.

 Hyundai to divest Alabama subsidiary following child labor revelations.

-South Korean automaker Hyundai Motor Co will divest its controlling stake in a major Alabama auto parts plant, where children as young as 12 were working, Reuters
+South Korean automaker Hyundai Motor Co will divest its controlling stake in a major Alabama auto parts plant, where children as young as 12 were working, Reuters reported.

 In a February 24 letter to shareholders from Hyundai Chief Executive Jaehoon Chang, the company said recent audits at 29 of its direct suppliers across Alabama made it confident they are "now in full compliance with underage labor laws."